Tips for Getting Better Sleep

 This should be common sense, but I've met people who drink 12 cans of Pepsi a day and wonder why they have trouble falling asleep.

-Caffeine is something that people will take to help them feel more awake during the day.
-And the problem with this is that it works so well that it can also cause them to feel more awake at night.
-(Which means that they will have trouble falling asleep, which means that they will feel tired when they wake up the next morning, which means that they will want caffeine again, which means that the cycle of addiction will continue.)
+Caffeine is something that people will take to help them feel more awake during the day, and the problem with this is that it works so well that it can also cause them to feel more awake at night.
+(Which means that they will have trouble falling asleep, which means that they will feel tired when they wake up the next morning, which means that they will crave caffeine and the cycle of addiction will continue.)

-One of the best ways to improve your sleep and eliminate the need for stimulants is to take control of your work schedule.
+One of the best ways to improve your sleep and eliminate the need for caffeine is to take control of your work schedule.

-If you have a job where you have to work random hours (like 1:00 PM - 9:00 PM one day, then 3:00 AM - 11:00 AM the next day) or you work at night and have to sleep during the day, or you work so much overtime that there simply isn't enough hours left for you to get the hours of sleep that your body truly needs, then please either quit your job or change your "availability" as soon as possible.
+If you have a job where you have to work random hours (like 1:00 PM - 9:00 PM one day, then 3:00 AM - 11:00 AM the next day) or you work at night and have to sleep during the day, or you work so much overtime that there simply isn't enough hours left for you to get the hours of sleep that your body truly needs, I would encourage you to do whatever you can to change your "availbility" at work so that you have a healthier works schedule.

 5. STOP EATING AT LEAST A FEW HOURS BEFORE BED

-When I go to sleep at night, I don't feel "hungry", but my stomach does feel "empty", and I have learned to love the feeling of going to bed on an empty stomach.
+When I go to sleep at night, I don't feel "hungry", but my stomach does feel "empty", and I have learned to love the feeling of going to bed on an empty stomach and knowing that I will sleep a lot better because of it.

 6. MAKE YOUR BEDROOM MORE SLEEP-FRIENDLY